magento/devdocs/src/guides/v2.4/install-gde/prereq/nginx.md

 ## Help if you are just starting out {#apache-help-beginner}

-If you're new to all this and need some help getting started, we suggest the following:
+If you are new to all this and need some help getting started, we suggest the following:

 *  [Is the Magento software installed already?]({{page.baseurl }}/install-gde/basics/basics_magento-installed.html)
 *  [What operating system is my server running?]({{page.baseurl }}/install-gde/basics/basics_os-version.html)